Note: The vid is 17 minutes long, but trust me, it’ll save you so much time and energy, it’s absolutely worth it. And… it’s pretty good!

 - Someone, usually a parent, tries in vein to talk some sense into the student, to make them understand the gravity of the situation, to light a fire under their butt.

 - The process of digging oneself out of this hole begins again with mixed results.
 Spring fever, overwhelm, avoidance, denial, and other common factors interfere with this process.
 Some kids pull it together, some give up, some try inconsistently.
 But we want the best outcome possible!

 There has to be a better way, right?
 Well, there is, but there are a lot of layers to it and this post will scratch the surface with some concrete ideas you can use.

 Download and Print the special PDF version here: Daily habit questions cheat sheet By Seth Perler

 Here’s the Daily Habit Questions Cheat Sheet

-Want to turn it around in school?
+Want to turn it around in school and bring up your grades?
 Then use these questions on a daily basis until they become a part of your thinking.
 If you ask these, you can rest assured that you have covered all the bases.
 These are the types of key questions that every successful student must get in the habit of asking:

 - Plan: Did I make a good and realistic plan for today?

 - NOP: What’s my NOP (number one priority) for tonight?
 Do this first.

 - Do I have any math?
 Science?
 Social studies?
 LA?
 Other?